SaurabhJha01/Cross-Framework-Extensiblity-Support/README.md

 base-app-lib-0.0.26.tgz -> The angular library compiled file which needs to be installed for Angular third party application to interact with host angular application.
 It would also be required by the angular host application web component when any third party react application wants to trigger the hots application functionality.

-Use yarn to install dependencies and run the host applictaion baseApp using yarn start command and also run the node server using nodemon nodeServer.js

  Angular Host Application/Angular third party  application :